 The Brendan Moore Trial Advocacy Center is where trial advocacy lives at Fordham University School of Law.
-Second, third, and fourth-year law students participate in a variety of trial advocacy programs, workshops, classes, and interscholastic tournament-style competitions.
-Moore Advocates compete on the national level in approximately twenty trial competitions every year.
+Second, third, and fourth-year law students participate in trial advocacy programs, workshops, classes, and interscholastic tournament-style competitions.
+Moore Advocates compete nationally in approximately twenty trial competitions every year.

-Students are selected to join the team through two competitions: the Summer and Fall Intraschool Competitions.
+Students are selected to join the team through the Summer and Fall Intraschool Competitions.
 Students invited to join the Moore Advocates are eligible to compete in various regional and national trial advocacy competitions throughout the country.
-To see a list of the competitions in which the Moore Advocates have competed in the past, please see our Competition Resume.

 Each team is coached by practicing attorneys, most of whom are Moore alumni.
 The competitors may earn course credit for introductory or advanced trial advocacy through participation on one of these interschool teams.